 An example of negligence per se is a car accident in which a plaintiff was injured by a defendant who was driving under the influence in Nevada.1 Because Nevada's drunk driving laws are intended to protect other motorists, if a defendant violates Nevada's DUI laws and thereby injures someone, it constitutes negligence per se.

-To help you better understand Nevada's “per se” negligence law, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand Nevada's “per se” negligence law, our Nevada personal injury lawyers discuss the following, below:

 - 1. The elements of Nevada “per se” negligence